crdesouza/CreditCard-Fraude-detections/README.md

 #class: the response variable (1 = fraud; 0 = not fraude).

-*** It is important to highlight that the first três values are not in real scales due to data confidence and are presented as PCA axes.
+*** It is important to highlight that the first three values are not in real scales due to data confidence and are presented as PCA axes.
 This is the original data format.